 Delicious and sophisticated.

-Because of its unique flavour, this traditional Romanian drink also inspired the American giant Coca-Cola, which launched an elderflower juice of Fanta Shokata
+Because of its unique flavor, this traditional Romanian drink also inspired the American giant Coca-Cola, which launched an elderflower juice of Fanta Shokata

 - serve on ice with a slice of sugar-glazed lemon